mingzehuang/latentcor/paper/paper.knit.md

 The R package *latentcor* provides estimation for latent correlation with mixed data types (continuous, binary, truncated and ternary).
 Comparing to *MixedCCA*, which estimates latent correlation for canonical correlation analysis, our new package provides a standalone version for latent correlation estimation.
 Also we add new functionality for latent correlation between ternary/continous, ternary/binary, ternary/truncated and ternary/ternary cases.

-Compare to MixedCCA, standalone, new functionality, memory footprint.
+Compare to MixedCCA, memory footprint.

 # Statement of need
 Currently there is no standalone package dealing with latent correlation for mixed data type like we did in *latentcor*.
 The R package *stats* [@team2013r] have some functionality to calculate different type of correlations (Pearson, Kendall and Spearman).
 The R package *pcaPP* [@croux2013robust] provides a fast calculation for Kendall's \tau.
 The R package *MixedCCA* [@yoon2020sparse] have functionality for latent correlation estimation as an intermediate step for canonical correlation analysis on mixed data.